Fuel cell bus: Initial tests and trials

+In 1976, the Billings Energy Corporation tested a fuel cell minibus built on a Winnebago platform.
+It seated 19 passengers and ran on a 13 mile route from Provo to Orem, Utah.
+It was to be tested for the duration of one year.

-From the late 1980s, concern regarding diesel emissions from buses led to experimentation regarding the use of fuel cells to power vehicles.
-Initial proof of concept work involved demonstrating that fuel cells could be packaged into a bus, and successfully power one.
+Further research was done during the late 1980s, as raising concern regarding diesel emissions from buses led to experimentation regarding the use of fuel cells to power vehicles.
+Proof of concept work involved demonstrating that fuel cells could be packaged into a bus, and successfully power one.
 Between 1994 and 1995, the Georgetown Fuel Cell Bus Program (led by Georgetown University and the United States Department of Energy) demonstrated three 30 ft buses powered by a phosphoric acid fuel cell from Fuji Electric.